Killian Tillie: Personal life

 He is the son of Laurent Tillie, a former professional volleyball player and coach of the French national team, and Caroline Keulen-Tillie, a former professional volleyball player from the Netherlands.
 Killian's brothers are also professional athletes: Kim Tillie plays basketball and Kevin Tillie plays volleyball.
+Tillie married his wife Hailee during a courthouse ceremony on December 27, 2023 and later held awedding celebration at Château de la Napoule in France in 2024.